tls-check/TLS-Check/README.md

 #### Install TLS-Check

-Now download Download and unpack TLS-Check.
+At the moment TLS-Check is not yet available on CPAN.
+So, you have to install it manually: Download and unpack TLS-Check. **Do not unpack it on Windows:** Windows has no Symlinks and some files will be broken.

 Then run in the main source directory:

     perl Build.PL